-As an alumnus of the Department of Technology and Environmental Design, you serve as an ambassador by helping to promote the department's programs and by helping to build important relationships with our broader professional communities.
+As an alumnus of the Department of Sustainable Technology and the Built Environment, you serve as an ambassador by helping to promote the department's programs and by helping to build important relationships with our broader professional communities.
 We encourage and welcome your continuing involvement in the department.
 Please let us know how you're doing!

 Stay in touch

-Share your knowledge by being a guest speaker in classes or to a Department of Technology and Environmental Design student organization.
+Share your knowledge by being a guest speaker in classes or to a Department of Sustainable Technology and the Built Environment student organization.
 Consider hiring one of our student interns, or taking part in a Jobs Fair to interview prospective employees.
-If interested in pursuing these options, contact the department chair, Jeff Tiller at email@example.com or the program coordinators listed for each program of study.
+If interested in pursuing these options, contact the department chairperson, Chad Everhart, at firstname.lastname@example.org, or contact the program coordinators listed for the program of interest.

 Ross Dillon (MS in Technology, 2009) is currently working with the Energy Efficiency Standards Group within Lawrence Berkeley National Laboratory in partnership with the U.S. Department of Energy (DOE).
 The program's primary focus is on the development and adoption of test procedures and energy conservation standards for selected consumer appliances as well as for commercial and industrial equipment.
 Ross’s primary tasks within the group are focused on analysis of commercial/industrial fans to help determine whether new energy conservation standards or energy use standards are technologically feasible, economically justified, and have the potential to result in significant energy savings.